vogtmano/Project-3/README.md

 # Project 3 - Social Media

-Days 22 of 100 Days Of Swift
+Day 22 of 100 Days Of Swift

 Technique project: a project specifically dedicated to teaching one specific iOS or Swift skill.
 Sometimes it involved new projects, and other times involved changing existing projects.